elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

-# Control Flow
+# Control Flow and Arrays

 **Links:**
 https://projectf.io/posts/riscv-cheat-sheet/
 https://d3s.mff.cuni.cz/files/teaching/nswi200/202324/doc/riscv-abi.pdf

-**Text and excercises in the Workbook (Arbetsboken)** Chapter 1, Pages 34-
+**Text and excercises in the Workbook (Arbetsboken)** Chapter 1, Pages 17-24
+Chapter 1, Pages 34-56

-**Things that are in the Workbook that should possibly be in this lecture** Sign Extension
+**Things that are in the Workbook that should possibly be in this lecture** Sign Extension (not as important in RISCV, but still needs to be handled somewhere) Stack frames?
+(I think överkurs)
+Arrays with multiple dimensions (definitely  överkurs)

 This lecture will focus on *Program Control Flow*, i.e., how to make jumps in our code, call subroutines, and make function calls.
 This will include using the ABI conventions for function parameters and return values, understanding how the *stack* works, and how to deal with *register spilling* (i.e., what to do when we do not have enough registers).
+We will round of the lecture with a discussion about *arrays* and how they are implemented in assembly.

 ## Jump and Link